piper-audio/waves-ui-piper/README.md

 # waves - ui

+**NOTE** This is a modified version of waves-ui with significant changes to the internal layout and updating logic.
+Harmonisation is pending.

-> A library to display and edit audio data and timeseries data in the browser.
+A library to display and edit audio data and timeseries data in the browser.

 ![waves-ui screenshot](https://raw.githubusercontent.com/wavesjs/ui/master/examples/assets/waves-ui-screenshot.png)